sonro/smlstr/README.md

 - Passing a small string around the stack.

-If you require a large string, or you want to dynamically grow the underlying string buffer, the Zig standard library's [`ArrayList(u8)`](https://ziglang.org/documentation/master/std/#A;std:ArrayList).
+If you require a large string, or you want to dynamically grow the underlying string buffer, use the Zig standard library's [`ArrayList(u8)`](https://ziglang.org/documentation/master/std/#A;std:ArrayList).

 ## Usage